nirajvnec/testLTC/README.md

+I encountered the following error while pushing a commit to the remote branch "feature/MARS-18388-add-dev-task":

+"Repository hook com.isroot.stash.plugin.yacc:yaccHook failed."

+Could you please look into this issue?

 The error message indicates that the push was rejected due to a failed pre-receive hook (com.isroot.stash.plugin.yacc:yaccHook failed).
 This typically occurs because the repository has certain commit policies enforced by the Yet Another Commit Checker (YACC) plugin.
 Here are a few steps to resolve this issue:

 Check Commit Policies: Verify the commit message and ensure it adheres to the repository's policies (e.g., required JIRA ticket numbers, specific formatting).